RivuletStudio/rivuletpy/README.md

 # Rivuletpy

-Rivuletpy is a Python3 toolkit for automatically reconstruct single neuron models from 3D microscopic image stacks.
+Rivuletpy is a Python3 toolkit for automatically reconstructing single neuron models from 3D microscopic image stacks.

 The `rtrace` command is powered by the latest neuron tracing algorithm Rivulet2.